-The Yamaha C40 Gigmaker Classic Guitar Package is an excellent value starter package if you are looking for a classical (nylon stringed) guitar for a child who is in the 11 to 12 year old range or older.
-The C40 is a full size model, so you don’t want to get this instrument for children younger than 11 because the size will make it too difficult for them to play.
-This is a good quality inexpensive model put out by Yamaha who have a great reputation for making quality classical guitars.
-The C40 is especially good value for older children and beginners because it comes as a package that includes a digital tuner, padded gig bag, and DVD.
-The C40 is often recommended by music teachers as good option for an entry level student guitar.
+The Yamaha C40 Gigmaker Classic Guitar Package is an excellent value starter package if you are looking for a classical (nylon stringed) guitar for a child who is in the 11 to 12-year-old range or older.
+The C40 is a full-size model, so you don’t want to get this instrument for children younger than 11 because the size will make it too difficult for them to play.
+It is a good quality inexpensive model put out by Yamaha who has an excellent reputation for producing quality classical guitars.
+The C40 is of exceptional value for older children and beginners because it comes as a package that includes a digital tuner, padded gig bag, and DVD.
+The C40 is often recommended by music teachers as a good option for an entry-level student guitar.

-The C40 has a traditional high gloss finish that you will find on a lot of classical models, it also has a slightly dark wood finish that looks great.
+The C40 has a traditional high gloss finish that you will find on a lot of classical models; it also has a slightly dark wood finish that looks great.
 The neck does not come with varnish and is wider than what you would find on other acoustics or electrics.
-Since it is classical style it has the standard 3 steel strings and 3 nylon wound with wire strings, and the body is bigger than a standard full size acoustic.
+Since it is classical style, it has the standard three steel strings and three nylon wound with wire strings, and the body is bigger than a standard full-size acoustic.

-If your child is physically big enough to play this guitar then the playability is great.
-As I mentioned above, the neck and the body are bigger than what you would find on a comparable acoustic guitars, but that is par for the course with classical models.
-The large size of the body neck are something to be aware of, it would be a good idea to test it out at your local music shop before purchase as getting an incorrect size of instrument for a child can affect how easy it is to learn and play.
-The C40 is very light so that is a plus for older children, obviously making it comfortable to hold.
+If your child is physically big enough to play this guitar, then the playability is excellent.
+As I mentioned above, the neck and the body are bigger than what you would find on a comparable acoustic guitar, but that is par for the course with classical models.
+The large size of the body and neck are something to be aware of; it would be a good idea to test it out at your local music shop before purchase as getting an incorrect size of instrument for a child can affect how easy it is to learn and play.
+The C40 is very light, so that is a plus for older children, obviously making it comfortable to hold.
 The action is good, so it is not too hard for children to press down on the strings.

 What to look out for with the C40

-- Classical guitars tend to have thicker necks than steel string acoustics, and the neck on the C40 is pretty wide.
-If you are buying for someone with small hands this might affect the playability.
-Since children often obviously much smaller than adult’s hands, if you are seriously considering this model you will want to head over to a music store to make sure that the child can wrap their hands around the neck comfortably.
+- Classical guitars tend to have thicker necks than steel string acoustics, and the neck on the C40 is pretty broad.
+If you are buying for someone with small hands, this might affect the playability.
+Since children have much smaller hands than an adult, if you are seriously considering this model, you will want to head over to a music store to make sure that the child can wrap their hands around the neck comfortably.

 I would recommend this guitar to an older child (age 11+) who is starting lessons and needs a classical, nylon stringed guitar.
-The C40 sounds beautiful, plays well and is inexpensively priced.
-It’s a very good quality instrument, especially for a student who is just starting to play.
-Since it has nylon strings it will make it so much better and less painful to get used than a steel string acoustic, although its large size might cause issues for smaller children.
+The C40 sounds beautiful plays well and is inexpensively priced.
+It’s an excellent quality instrument, especially for a student who is just starting to play.
+Since it has nylon strings, it will make it so much better and less painful to get used than a steel string acoustic, although its large size might cause issues for smaller children.